hellory4n/starry3d/README.md

 Make sure you're using C++17 or higher, it won't work in anything older.

-Note that compiling on Visual Studio isn't tested, and I don't know if it works or not.

-First you need GLFW, you could either link against a [precompiled version](https://github.com/glfw/glfw/releases/tag/3.4) or [compile it yourself](https://www.glfw.org/docs/latest/compile.html).
-Both static and shared libraries should work.

 Now add these folders to your includes: (relative to where you put starry3d)
-- `src/`
+- the starry3d directory itself
 - `thirdparty/`
 - `thirdparty/libtrippin`
-- `thirdparty/glfw/include`
-- `thirdparty/stb`
 - `thirdparty/whereami/src`
-- If you're using ImGui:
+- if you're using ImGui:
     - `thirdparty/imgui`
     - `thirdparty/imgui/backends`

 Add these source files: (relative to where you put starry3d)
-- `src/st_common.cpp`
-- `src/st_render.cpp`
+- `starry/common.cpp`
-- `src/st_window.cpp`
+- `starry/render.cpp`
 - `thirdparty/libtrippin/trippin/collection.cpp`
 - `thirdparty/libtrippin/trippin/common.cpp`
 - `thirdparty/libtrippin/trippin/iofs.cpp`